Snorkeling in Maldives: About Fuvahmulah’s Coral Reef

 Frequently Asked Questions

-Yes, the coral reefs in Maldives are colourful, especially if they are soft coral like gorgonians and sea anemones.
-Fuvahmulah is blessed with both soft and hard coral species.
+Yes, especially soft corals like gorgonians and sea anemones.
+Fuvahmulah has both soft and hard coral species.

-1. How healthy are the coral reefs in Maldives?
+2. How healthy are the coral reefs in Maldives?